What Is Data Lake Insight

 • You can use standard SQL statements to query in SQL jobs.

-• Flink jobs support Flink SQL online analysis.
-Aggregation functions such as Window and Join, geographic functions, and CEP functions are supported.
-SQL is used to express service logic, facilitating service implementation.
+• Flink jobs support Flink SQL online analysis capabilities: supporting aggregation functions such as Window and Join, using SQL to express service logic, and achieving service implementation conveniently and quickly.

 • For spark jobs, fully-managed Spark computing can be performed.
 You can submit computing tasks through interactive sessions or in batch to analyze data in the fully managed Spark queues.